If you’ve worked on a team with more than two services, you’ve felt this pain.

 What this unlocks

-Clone company-erd-repo once into ~/schemity/.
-Your schema changes still flow through your team’s normal migration workflow - Django, Rails, Flyway, Atlas, whatever your stack uses.
+For the engineer making the change: Your schema changes still flow through your team’s normal migration workflow - Django, Rails, Flyway, Atlas, whatever your stack uses.
 Once the migration is applied to your local database, open Schemity, connect to it, and let it reflect the current state.
 Arrange the entities, update the relationships, add or update legends to give the diagram business meaning.
-Then commit the updated JSON and open the PR against the ERD repo.
+Then commit the updated JSON - to the service repo or the ERD repo, wherever that workspace lives - and open the PR.

 For the engineer reviewing the change: Pull the branch.
 Open Schemity.
 The diff is right there - a JSON file change that maps directly to a visual diagram.
 No migration file archaeology.
 No mental reconstruction of what the schema looked like before.

-One repo.
-One clone.
-Every service’s schema in one place.
-When you need to understand data boundaries across the payment service, the user service, and the notification service - you don’t hop between three repos hoping someone committed a diagram.
-You open company-erd-repo and it’s all there.
+For the architect or tech lead reviewing multiple services: Keep a central ERD repo and every service’s schema is one clone away.
+When you need to understand data boundaries across the payment service, the user service, and the notification service, you don’t hop between three repos hoping someone committed a diagram - you open one workspace hub and it’s all there.

-git clone [email protected]:company/erd-repo.git ~/schemity
+git clone [email protected]:company/erd-repo.git

-One command.
-Every service.
-Every relationship.
-Every constraint.
-The full picture of the company’s data model, version-controlled and up to date.
+Either way: every service, every relationship, every constraint - the full picture of the company’s data model, version-controlled and up to date.

 Schema as a first-class engineering artifact

-- Schema changes get reviewed before they’re applied, not after
+• Schema changes get reviewed before they’re applied, not after

-- The ERD stays in sync with reality because updating it is part of the workflow, not an afterthought
+• The ERD stays in sync with reality because updating it is part of the workflow, not an afterthought

-- Legacy services that have no active development still have a maintained, readable schema
+• Legacy services that have no active development still have a maintained, readable schema

-- The history of every schema decision lives in Git - who changed it, when, and why
+• The history of every schema decision lives in Git - who changed it, when, and why